trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ---

 ###### smtp_username

 SMTP username.

 Default: `[???]`

+*Note:* It is strongly recommended to store this parameter in `tap.config.secrets` file.

 ---

 ###### smtp_password

 SMTP user password.

 Default: `[???]`

+*Note:* It is strongly recommended to store this parameter in `tap.config.secrets` file.

 ---

 ###### instances

 Defines machines/nodes to be used during TAP deployment.

 Example: